 Religion The Baima regard Lord White Horse as the greatest of all gods.
 Baima tombs are topped with small colorful flags, nine flags for a deceased male and seven for a female.
 It is said that these flags will lead the souls of the dead into heaven.
 The Baima also regard the rooster as one of their protective gods.
 They say that at one time enemy troops were preparing to attack a Baima village in the middle of the night.
 A rooster crowed loudly and woke up the villagers who were then able to repel the attack.

 Christianity The Baima have never been exposed to the gospel.
 Their cultural, linguistic, and geographic isolation has blocked them off from the rest of the world.
 Even Chinese gospel radio broadcasts are unable to access the high remote mountains.
 It is possible that not one individual among them has ever heard the gospel.
-The Baima are a good choice for a church or agency wanting to focus on a completely untouched tribe.
+The Baima are a good choice for a church or agency wanting to focus on a largely untouched tribe.

 Approximately 13,700 Baima people live in 14 villages along the Baima (White Horse) Valley, on both sides of the Sichuan-Gansu provincial border.
 Several recent publications have claimed a Baima population of 110,000, but such a high figure is incorrect.
 Baima villages are accessible from the town of Wenxian in Gansu Province - 32 kilometers (20 mi.) away.
 (Source: Operation China, 2000)